Weather Loach (Misgurnus anguillicaudatus) Species Profile & Care Guide

 |GH||1 - 12|

-Origins of the Weather Loach
+Natural Habitat of the Weather Loach

 The Weather Loach is Native to Siberia, Korea, Japan, China, northern Vietnam, Sakhalin island and possibly Laos.
 They inhabit shallow, slow-moving regions of streams and rivers or calm habitats such as swamps, backwaters, oxbows and paddy fields.
 These are often heavily-vegetated or littered with submerged branches, roots and leaf litter, with substrates formed of soft silt or mud.